ACTING FCC CHAIRWOMAN MIGNON L. CLYBURN

 spurring innovation and competition in the market for public safety broadband equipment.
 The rules provide

-urgently needed clarity for equipment manufacturers and will facilitate prompt product development to
+urgently needed clarity for equipment manufacturers, and will facilitate prompt product development to

-users in adjacent spectrum can continue to operate without harmful interference.
+ensuring that users in adjacent spectrum can continue to operate without harmful interference.

 Today’s action addresses the most pressing concern in this proceeding: technical rules for the public